wp-plugins/resume-submissions-job-postings/readme.txt

 * Lets Admin choose what is shown and required
 * Allow Admin to create input fields (future)
 * Allow User attachment (future)
+* Save/Download Submitted Resume as PDF or Spreadsheet (future)

 == Features ==